 The comment may well, depending on one’s personal political standpoint, qualify as sexist.
 It’s a comment that he may not have made to a man, and the application of double standards is a fairly decent litmus for -isms.
 By the same token, one wonders if, by unnecessarily invoking the solicitor’s age in her reply, Ms Proudman is herself teetering towards a counter-allegation of ageism.
 Presumably a sexist comment is sexist regardless of the age of its maker, and by pejoratively incorporating age into her response, Ms Proudman provokes the question of whether her disgust was motivated in part by this man’s advanced years.

 But accepting that this was, and I think it cannot sensibly be put higher than this, a sexist comment made with no ill-will, Ms Proudman had other options.
-She could have responded by simply ignoring this clumsy, retro attempt at flattery.
+She could have responded by simply ignoring this clumsy attempt at flattery.
 Or by just replying to him firmly, without sunning herself in the glow of self-publicity that she would have known would flow from publicly humiliating a senior partner in a large firm.

 Because, mounting my equal opportunities podium, this is not just about the possible ruination of a man’s career, but about a broader, important point concerning the sexism that still pervades the legal profession, not least the Bar.
 While the Bar is better than it was, everyday sexism oozes out of certain tiers.
 The Head of Chambers’ hands on the pupil’s waist at chambers Christmas parties, indiscreetly sliding down.
 The robing room badinage voting on “the fittest juror” in a trial.
 The senior clerk who pushes a juicy brief a man’s way ahead of a female contemporary because, well sir, you know how she can get, LOLZ.
 The female practitioner on the pupillage recruitment panel voting against a 29 year-old applicant as a “fucking baby bomb waiting to go off”.
 The lack of female representation among the senior judiciary.
-And there is no better deflection from these serious, ingrained problems than the “hysterical feminist” trope.
+There is no better deflection from these serious, ingrained problems than the “hysterical feminist” trope.
 And in acting as she has, Ms Proudman has handed a propaganda scoop to those, in law and outside, who falsely proclaim the end of sexism and chide the redundancy of feminism.

 This is not pointless “whataboutery”.
 It is acknowledging the problem, but reflecting on how best to tackle it.
 Do you raise hell over the inconsequential at the risk of giving your opponent an opportunity to deflect from the genuine issue?
 Or do you deal with such minor slights in a considered, discreet fashion that keeps your powder dry for the battles worth fighting?